ICG shares dip on Davy downgrade

 Shares in ICG fell as much as 1.4 per cent in early trading on Monday to €5.72, valuing the group at almost €1.1 billion.
 The Davy analysts have a €6 price target on the stock.

-ICG is currently investing more than €300 million in two ferries being built.
+ICG is investing more than €300 million in two ferries being built.
 The first of these, a 434-cabin cruise ferry that’s due to be delivered in the middle of this year, will serve Ireland to France routes.
-The second, which will be capable of carrying 1,800 passengers and 330 freight containers, will be delivered in mid-2020 and serve ICG’s Dublin- Holyhead route.
+The second, which will be capable of carrying 1,800 passengers and 330 freight containers, will be delivered in mid-2020 and serve ICG’s Dublin-Holyhead route.

 The Davy analysts said they expect ICG’s earnings to “ramp up” in the coming years as a result of the new ferries.